tweag/python-monorepo-example/content/blog/2021-11-04-haskell-profiling-cachegrind.md

    of your profiling.
 2. Try to use GHC's heap profiling tools first.
 If you have a memory leak it is likely that it will be more observable with a heap profile.
-Use a `ticky` or `prof` profile to find functions with many allocations and entry points, than use cachegrind to dig deeper.
+Use a `ticky` or `prof` profile to find functions with many allocations and entry points, then use cachegrind to dig deeper.
 You should be using cachegrind when you _really_ need fine-grained, line-by-line details, or if you know you are writing something that _should_ interact with CPU caches in a particular way,